-Full-motion video (FMV) games can be divisive: you either love them or hate them.
-Back in the 1990s they offered a glimpse into the future of gaming with the use of real-life actors and high visual fidelity.
+Full-motion video (FMV) games can be divisive: you either love or hate them.
+In the 1990s they offered a glimpse into the future with the use of real-life actors and high visual fidelity.
 But sadly they failed to live up to the promise, and we’ve now come to associate these titles with terrible performances and limited interactivity.

 Personally though, I rather like FMV games.
 There’s something weirdly charming about them that makes me want to overlook their quirks and instead focus with a degree of affection.
 From older releases such as Tender Loving Care and The Beast Within: A Gabriel Knight Story, to more recent ones like The Bunker and The Shapeshifting Detective, their limitations mean they’re never the highest rated games – but they contain the stuff that guilty pleasures are made of.

 After receiving an email about mature interactive thriller She Sees Red recently, I reached out to Luis from Novy PR and he kindly provided me with a review key for Rhinotales’ project.
-It promised ‘top-notch production values and visual storytelling’ through professional writing, acting, lighting and editing.
+It promised ‘top-notch production values and visual storytelling’ through professional writing, acting, lighting and editing – and sounded promising.
 Could this be the FMV release we’ve all been waiting for, one which turns opinions of the genre around and finally delivers on all those promises made in the nineties?

 The plot takes place in a popular nightclub in Russia, where several people have been murdered.
 A lone detective heads to the location after receiving an anonymous tip-off and follows every clue to track down the cunning criminal.
 But why is it that he keeps leaving plenty of evidence for her to find?
 And why is the nightclub owner so resistant to progressing the investigation?
 Nothing is as it seems in She Sees Red and you’ll need several playthroughs to figure out the whole story.